AdriaBaro/adriabaro.github.io/projects/construs/text.md

 ### OBJECTIVES
 The objectives of the project were to apply some construction techniques in a self-designed industrial building.
 The planned industrial building had to have a realistic production purpose, be placed in an existing parcel of land and comply with the planning restrictions of the Municipality.
+Doing a structural analysis was not part of the project, however, the structure had to be down-to-earth and functional.

+### METHODOLOGY